ocastillo/OC-Utils/README.md

   * oc-router.js: Simple router for your single page app.
 This uses pushState and not hashtags.
 Older browsers will simply reload the page.
   * oc-ajax.js: The name says it all.

+## Demo

+The demo is a simple node app so you can get an idea of how I use this utils.